wpswings/subscriptions-for-woocommerce/README.txt

 = Is this Subscription plugin working with the variable products too? =

- No in a free plugin it will only work with the simple product but in the pro version of Subscriptions for WooCommerce, it will work with simple and pro both.
+ No, in free plugin it will only work with the simple product but in the pro version of Subscriptions for WooCommerce, it will work with simple and pro both.

 == Screenshots ==